runtimeverification/plutus-core-semantics/simple-proofs/list-algorithms.md

   rule longerList((_, XS:ConstantList), (_, YS:ConstantList)) => longerList(XS, YS) [simplification]
 ```

-With this predicates in place, the correctness claim for the list-longer
+With this predicate in place, the correctness claim for the list-longer
 algorithm is given as follows:

 ```k